seralexeev/xrabbit.dev/README.md

   - 144-1.jpg
 ```

-Slightly reminds me of the robot from the movie "WALL-E".
-Overall I am happy with how it looks and how everything fits in.
+Kind of reminds me of the robot from the movie “WALL-E”.
+Overall I'm happy with how it looks and how everything fit in.
 Now I need to connect the wires and check that everything works.

 ---